 U of T Telus Health Student Support (formerly known as MySSP)

 However, there is some good news!
+You may already have travel health insurance coverage through your student union.

-Make sure to confirm and/or ask how to activate this coverage with your student union.
+Make sure to confirm your coverage and/or ask how to activate this coverage with your student union.
 It may be a good idea to get a “letter of coverage” from the insurance provider.
 You can contact the Member Services Centre directly by calling the following numbers:

 UTSU: +1 866 416-8706

-GSU: +1 866 358-4436
+UTGSU: +1 866 358-4436

 Finding an Insurance Provider

-If you are not covered by the UTSU/GSU supplemental travel health insurance plans then you will need to find an insurance provider.
+If you are not covered by the UTSU/UTGSU supplemental travel health insurance plans then you will need to find an insurance provider.
 While the University of Toronto does not suggest specific providers, we can suggest some important things to consider while looking for one.
 Check out the “Know Your Destination” and “Choosing Insurance Plans” sections for more information.

 No matter whether you will be travelling with student union insurance or with an insurance provider you found yourself, there are some important questions to ask yourself about your destination.